A Travel Price Comparison for Croatia Zagreb vs. Trogir for Food, Attractions, Nightlife, and Old Town

 A week in Zagreb or Trogir?

-Travelers enjoy the shopping and museums when visiting the beautiful destination of Zagreb.
+Travelers enjoy the shopping and museums when visiting the under-rated destination of Zagreb.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

-Travelers enjoy the food and museums when visiting the authentic destination of Trogir.
+Travelers enjoy the food and museums when visiting the quaint destination of Trogir.
 This town offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 For some great organized tour ideas, see The Best 2-Week Tours from Dubrovnik, The Best 2-Week Tours from Split, The Best Family-Friendly Tours to Croatia, and The Best Hiking & Trekking Tours in Croatia.